telefonicaid/fiware-pep-steelskin/keystoneInstallation.md

 tcp        0      0 0.0.0.0:5000                0.0.0.0:*                   LISTEN      11430/python
 ```

+### Install SCIM extensions

+In order to support some role functionalities, we use some extensions that add SCIM support to Keystone.
+Those extensions
+need to be installed for this tutorial to be completed.
+You can find instructions on how to do it [here](https://github.com/telefonicaid/fiware-keystone-scim).

 ## Basic contents

 In this section we will provide instructions on how to use the Keystone API to create the minimum Keystone resources